PXL-IT-NET/Guts-DotNetAdvanced/Chapter2_WPF_Controls/README.md

 ![Exercise13 Mainwindow](images/exercise13_mainwindow.PNG)

 Design 3 controls using a ControlTemplate.

-The first control is a TextBox with 2 rounded courners.
-Use a Border and a ScrollViewer element to do this.
-You use the ScrollViewer element to make the border editable.
-That's why you have to name the scrollViewer "PART_ContentHost".
+The first control is a *TextBox* with 2 rounded courners.
-The second and third control are Buttons.
-Design two templates for the buttons so they will resemble the screenshot.
-Use Polygon elements to do this.
+Use a *Border* and a *ScrollViewer* element to do this.
+The *Border* is used to draw the rounded border of the *TextBox*.
+Inside the *Border* there should be some control that enabled editing for the *TextBox*.
+Use a *ScrollViewer* element with the name "PART_ContentHost" to achieve this (see [Microsoft Docs](https://docs.microsoft.com/dotnet/desktop/wpf/controls/textbox-styles-and-templates)).

+The second button must look like an arrow.
+Use the *Polygon* and *ContentPresenter* elements to achieve this.
+Make sure the *Polygon* stretches to cover the whole button (no mather what its actual width or height is).

+The third button must look like a pentagon.
+Use the *Polygon* and *ContentPresenter* elements to achieve this.
+Make sure the *Polygon* stretches to cover the whole button (no mather what its actual width or height is).
+You can use the following coordinates to draw the pentagon: *(0,-50) (47,-15.9) (29.8,40.9) (-29.8,40.9) (-47,-15.9)*

 Do all of this **purely in XAML**.
 Do not change MainWindow.xaml.cs.